credondocr/credondocr-dd-technical-test/README.md

 The application not need any migration or initial script, everything is ready out of the box using docker

-If you want to make some code changes, please recreate the orquestation with `docker-compose up --build --force-recreate`
+If you want to make some code changes, please recreate the orquestation with:
+`docker-compose up --build --force-recreate`

 ## Architecture
 ![](https://i.imgur.com/Wdv8do7.png)